adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 categories: design ux
 ---

 Since placeholders came along, designers have adopted them as means of storing hints.
 Their appeal lies in their minimal aesthetic.
-Unfortunatley, [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
+But [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).

-Some designers have gone one step further, and replaced labels with placeholders.
-Either way, placeholders are a problematic for many reasons.
+Some designers go gone one step further, and replace labels with placeholders.
+Either way, placeholders are a problematic for users.
 Here's why:

 ## 1. It's easy to forget